robomarvin1501/WhatsAppSpamming/README.md

     - Continuously prints out the position of the cursor so you know where to tell it to click
 2. Spam a whole message:
     - Sends a whole message at a time at a specified interval
+3. Spam word by word:
+    - Sends the entire message word by word with a given delay for each iterartion
-3. Spam letter by letter
+4. Spam letter by letter
     - Sends the entire message letter by letter, as fast as possible